 Yet another way is to calculate many different CAPEs for air parcels that start from every height in the bottom 30 kPa of the pre-storm environmental sounding, and then select the one that gives the greatest CAPE values.
 This is called the Most Unstable CAPE (MUCAPE).
 This method works even if thunderstorm updrafts are triggered by an elevated source, and also works for pre-storm soundings from any time of day.
 Although it is too tedious to compute these multiple CAPEs by hand, it is easily automated on a computer (Figs. 14.43 & 14.44).
-MUCAPE is always ≥ SBCAPE.
+MU-CAPE is always ≥ SBCAPE.
+But MUCAPE is not a sharp discriminator of thunderstorm intensity.

 Statistics of thunderstorm intensity vs. MLCAPE, based on several hundred paired soundings and thunderstorms in central N. America.
-Dark line is median (50 percentile); dark shading spans the interquartile range (25 to 75 percentiles); light shading spans the 10 to 90 percentile range.
+Dark line is median (50th percentile); dark shading spans the interquartile range (25th to 75th percentiles); light shading spans the 10th to 90th percentile range.

-Figure 14.43Weather map similar to Fig. 14.38 over the USA, but for most-unstable CAPE (MUCAPE) in J·kg-1.
+Weather map similar to Fig. 14.38 over the USA, but for most-unstable CAPE (MUCAPE) in J-kg-1.

 Table 14-1.
 Thunderstorm (CB) intensity guide.
-MLCAPE Stability Thunderstorm (J⋅kg -1) Description Activity 0 - 300 mostly stable little or none 300 - 1000 marginally unstable weak CB 1000 - 2500 moderately unstable moderate CB likely; severe CB possible 2500 - 3500 very unstable severe CB likely, possible tornado 3500 & greater extremely unstable severe CB, tornadoes likely
+MLCAPE Stability Thunderstorm (J·kg -1) Description Activity 0 - 300 mostly stable little or none 300 - 1000 marginally unstable weak CB 1000 - 2500 moderately unstable moderate CB likely; severe CB possible 2500 - 3500 very unstable severe CB likely & possible tornado 3500 & greater extremely unstable severe CB & tornadoes likely

-Figure 14.44Statistics of thunderstorm intensity vs. MUCAPE, similar to Fig. 14.42.
+Statistics of thunderstorm intensity vs. MUCAPE, similar to Fig. 14.42.

-Assume a thunderstorm forms at the dot in Fig. 14.43, where MUCAPE $\approx 2700 \text{ J} \cdot \text{kg}^{-1}$.
+Assume a thunderstorm forms at the dot in Fig. 14.43, where MUCAPE \approx 2700 J·kg-1.
 Estimate the possible intensity of this storm.
 Discuss the uncertainty.

 Given: MUCAPE ≈ 2,700 J·kg-1 at the dot (•) in Fig. 14.43, located in southern Illinois.
 Find: Possible storm intensity.
 Discuss uncertainty.